8 Week Mindfulness Course (MBCT)

 The MBCT, Mindfulness-Based Cognitive Therapy for Life, course is intended for anyone wanting to gain a greater joy in and appreciation for life.

 Over eight weeks, you will learn skills to help you work with your thoughts and feelings, exploring new ways of being with what goes on in your mind and body.

-This course takes place in a small group in our Brockenhurst centre over eight weekly sessions and one practice day.
+This course takes place online over eight weekly sessions and one practice day.

 "The MBCT course has helped me find new ways to cope with my lifelong anxiety.
 The group was incredibly supportive and the teachers excellent."